 Large Houses on Horstman Estates, Blackcomb Mountain, Whistler, BC

-The purpose of owning in Horstman Estates is principally to have a large, detached house within walking distance to Whistler Village.
+The purpose of owning in Horstman Estates may principally be to have a large, detached house within walking distance of Whistler Village.
 Thus, enjoying close proximity to all the action, and convenience associated with this locale.
-Having a groomed ski-in trail from Blackcomb Mountain into the development is a backup reason for buying in Horstman Estates.
+Having a groomed ski-in trail from Blackcomb Mountain into the development may be the other reason for buying in Horstman Estates.
 The owners in Horstman acknowledge they have a 6-minute warm-up walk, or a 3-minute bus ride to access one of the most famous ski mountains in the world…Blackcomb Mountain.

 Horstman Estates attracts buyers who intend to use their house outside of the winter season.
 Therefore, access to everything Whistler offers is of greater appeal than just access to winter sports.

-I would not describe sales in Horstman Estates as rare, but there are only 33 lots, so if one house is listed on the market every three years…is that rare?
+Sales in Horstman Estates are not described as rare.
+However, there are only 33 lots, so if one house is listed on the market every three years…is that rare?
 The following is the listing of luxury houses in Horstman Estates posted by all Whistler Brokerages:

 - 5 bedrooms/5.5 bathrooms